 Back to 1665…

 The history of the microscope and histology stretches back many centuries.
-One of the first major milestones in histology came in 1665 with the publication of a small book called ‘Micrographia’ by Robert Hooke (you can view a great virtual copy of the book here from the National Library of Medicine).
-This is recognised as the first published record of the word ‘cell’.
-The walled plant cells which Hooke was studying reminded him of a monk’s living quarters.
+One of the first major milestones in histology came in 1665 with the publication of a small book called ‘Micrographia’ by Robert Hooke (you can view a great virtual copy of the book online thanks to the British Library).

-From the scales of insects
+From the Scales of Insects

 The first use of a dye to study a biological structure using the microscope was in 1673 when Anton van Leeuwenhoek used a dye extracted from the saffron crocus bulb to study his specimens.
 Although there followed some preliminary development of the technique, it wasn’t until 1858 that Joseph von Gerlach used a carmine/gelatin mixture as a histological stain.

 The next major developments in the world of histology came out of the dye production industry.
-Many organic chemists were studying substances such as coal tar around the mid-1800’s.
+Many organic chemists were studying substances such as coal tar around the mid-1800s.
 One interesting and notable chemist was William Henry Perkin who, at the age of 15 (yes, 15!!!), entered the Royal College of Chemistry in London.

-Standards to be set
+Standards to Be Set

 Around the same time (1922), the Biological Stains Commission was formed in the US.
 Many of the early dyes came from Germany, but during World War I, there was a blockade on German products in the US, therefore the Commission was formed to ensure that histologists and bacteriologists could continue their work.

-I hope that this small dip into the background has sparked an interest and you will appreciate some of the many, many years of discovery, refinement and development when you come to use histology in your research—either for the first time, or for the next time you are in the histology lab.
+I hope that this small dip into the history of histology has sparked an interest and you will appreciate some of the many, many years of discovery, refinement, and development when you come to use histology in your research—either for the first time or for the next time you are in the histology lab.